mpv-player/mpv/DOCS/man/options.rst

     GPUs.
 It's worth noting that if async compute is enabled, and the device supports more compute queues than graphics queues (bound by the restrictions set by ``--vulkan-queue-count``), mpv will internally try and prefer the use of compute shaders over fragment shaders wherever possible.
-Not enabled by default, since it seems to cause issues with some drivers.
+Enabled by default, although Nvidia users may want to disable it.

 ``--d3d11-warp=<yes|no|auto>``
     Use WARP (Windows Advanced Rasterization Platform) with the D3D11 GPU